KTaylorIII/FastPace/README.md

 4. To use FastPace right away, call 'python run.py' from within the directory.
 You'll be prompted with a command line prompt into which you will supply a starting .onion service url.
 5. All output is saved to fastpace.db.
 Use sqlite or another utility of your choice, if available, to view the data.

 Note: As of FastPace v.0.0.2, BeautifulSoup is no longer required.
-Only Stem is required, which is available under the LGPLv3 license at
+Only Stem is required, which is available under the LGPLv3 license through the Python package manager